-- (d) Procedure for Requesting Deferred Examination.
+- (d).
+Procedure for Requesting Deferred Examination.
 No instructor may grant an examination deferral.
-Because of the potential breach of anonymity, students are not to approach an instructor about deferring an examination.
-Students are not to disclose to an instructor the fact that an examination deferral request has been granted by the Dean or Associate Dean. - If a student desires to request deferral of an examination, the student should file a written petition requesting deferral of a final examination with the Associate Dean as early as possible and at least twenty-four (24) hours prior to the scheduled time for the examination for which the student seeks deferral. - (e) Emergency Deferred Examination.
-If a student is unable to take an examination for good cause that arises within twenty-four (24) hours immediately prior to the final examination time, the student may telephone the Associate Dean for permission to defer the examination.
-The Associate Dean for Academic Affairs or his or her delegate will be on duty each day or night during final examinations. - (f) Confirming Emergency Deferral.
+Because of the potential breach of anonymity, students are not to approach a professor about deferring an examination.
+Students are not to disclose to an instructor the fact that an examination deferral request has been granted by the Dean or Associate Dean. - (e).
+Request.
+If a student desires to request deferral of an examination, the student must file a written petition requesting deferral of a final examination with the Associate Dean as early as possible and at least twenty-four (24) hours prior to the scheduled time for the examination for which the student seeks deferral. - (f).
+Emergency Deferred Examination.
+If a student is unable to take an examination for good cause that arises within twenty-four (24) hours immediately prior to the final examination time, the student may contact the Associate Dean for permission to defer the examination.
+The Associate Dean for Academic Affairs or his or her delegate will be on duty each day or night during final examinations.

+- (g).
+Confirming Emergency Deferral.
 The student must submit a formal written request in confirmation of the emergency deferral within forty-eight (48) hours from its grant.
-This request must be supported by persuasive evidence of some extraordinary event beyond the

-- student's control that led the student to miss the examination, or it will expire within forty-eight (48) hours from the date of the grant of deferral unless extended by the Associate Dean.
-The extraordinary event must be the cause in fact of the student missing the examination. - (g) Illness During Exam.
+This request must be supported by persuasive evidence of some extraordinary event beyond the student's control that led the student to miss the examination, or it will expire within forty-eight (48) hours from the date of the grant of deferral unless extended by the Associate Dean.
+The extraordinary event must be the cause in fact of the student missing the examination. - (h).
+Illness During Exam.
 If a student becomes ill during an examination or is otherwise unable to continue and complete the examination, the student should notify the proctor and leave the examination "response book(s)" and any other examination materials with the proctor.
-The proctor should write down the name, year and course of the student who leaves the examination and notify the Exam Administrator, who will, in turn, notify the Associate Dean as soon as possible. - (h) Deferred Examination Fee.
-A student who has followed all the steps in this section to obtain a deferred examination must pay a \$100.00 charge for each deferred examination. - (i) Required Medical Documentation.
+The proctor should write down the name, year and course of the student who leaves the examination and notify the Exam Administrator, who will, in turn, notify the Associate Dean as soon as possible. - (i).
+Deferred Examination Fee.
+A student who has followed all the steps in this section to obtain a deferred examination must pay a \$100.00 charge for each deferred examination.
+The Associate Dean may waive this fee for good cause. - (j).
+Required Medical Documentation.
 When a student requests a deferred examination or obtains an emergency deferral for medical reasons, including illness during an exam, the student must file with the Associate Dean for Academic Affairs documentation that verifies the medical condition which necessitated deferral of the examination.
+If the students does not provide adequate documentation, the Associate Dean will issue a grade of "I" or "W" or "F," as appropriate. - (k).
+Deferred Examination Approval.
+The decision to approve or deny a deferred examination request rests with the Associate Dean.
+If the Associate Dean approves the request, the Associate Dean should then schedule the deferred exam within one week of the originally scheduled final.
+If a student who has been approved to defer an exam cannot complete the exam within one week of the originally scheduled date, the Associate Dean should issue either a grade of "I" or "W."